-Participatory action research is a way of engaging people living in poverty as agents of change.
-It is of particular importance to development practitioners today, as it can ensure their interventions are relevant, appropriate and inclusive.
-As such it is increasingly relevant for NGOs working in the global South or North, as they shift towards a more people-centred way of developing, delivering and assessing their projects and programmes of work.
+Participatory Action Research is a way of engaging people living in poverty as agents of change.
+It is of particular importance to development practitioners and researchers today, as it can ensure their interventions are relevant, appropriate and inclusive.
+It is increasingly relevant for NGOs working in the global South or North, as they shift towards a more people-centred way of developing, delivering and assessing their projects and programmes of work.

 Course Structure and Outcomes